ankit-0134/heart_disease_predictor/README.md

   - `age`, `sex`, `chest pain type`, `cholesterol`, `thalach`, `restecg`, `fbs`, `exang`, `ca`, etc.
   - `target`: 1 = disease present, 0 = not present

-Place the CSV in a folder called `/dataset` like this: